Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 #### Primitive Encoders

-The most common types one will be encoding are the JVM primitive types.
+The ones corresponding to the most common types encode the JVM primitive types.

-Indeed, the provided factories primitive encoders are :
+Indeed, the provided factories of primitive encoders are :

 - `ByteEncoder`
 - `ShortEncoder`